ethanbrews/home/README.md

 # Home

-My configuration files for bash, vim, windows terminal and other command line tools.
+My configuration files for Windows 11 and Linux (Debian).

 ## Installation